sameer-goel/aws-machine-learning/02_Data_Prepration.md

 * Common point imputation: Use the **most common value/mode** for that column to replace missing values.
 Useful for **categorical** variables.
 `df['col_name'].fillna((df['col_name'].mode()), inplace=True)`

+__TIP__
+- For most numerical values MEAN imputation is rule of thumb.
+- For numerical values having outliers, MODE imputation works better.

 #### 1.1 Advance Imputation
 We can learn to predict missing values from complete samples using some machine learning techniques.
-* For example: AWS Datawigtool uses Suvervised Learning neural networks to predict missing values in tabular data. https://github.com/awslabs/datawig
+* For example: AWS Datawigtool uses Supervised Learning neural networks to predict missing values in tabular data. https://github.com/awslabs/datawig

 1. MAR Missing at Random
 2. MCAR Missing completely at Random